 - Screening, Brief Interventions, and Referral to Treatment (SBIRT), 1 hr/wk (6 weeks).
 This interdisciplinary seminar includes 6 hours of didactic lectures and experiential learning exercises designed to enhance participants' knowledge, confidence, and skills in the detection and treatment of co-occurring substance use and behavioral health disorders.

 - Multicultural Experiential Learning Seminar (monthly, 1 hour).
 The overall goal of this seminar is to increase cultural awareness and sensitivity of psychology interns and fellows through experiential learning activities.
 This seminar helps trainees become more aware of their own cultural identities, recognize their own personal biases, better meet the needs of a diverse patient population, and increase awareness of how culture impacts clinical work, research and teaching.

 - Assessment and Treatment of Eating Disorders (4 meetings, 12 hours).
 This elective opportunity is an interdisciplinary didactic series focusing on evaluation and evidence-based treatment of eating disorders, with a particular emphasis on interdisciplinary treatment team functioning and planning.

 - Testing Seminar (monthly, 1 hour).
-This is an integrated seminar for interns on both the child and adult tracks to become familiar with evidence-based practices across the domains of diagnosis and assessment, professional/ethical conduct in psychological assessment services, and cultural competence.
+This is an integrated seminar for interns on both the child/adolescent and adult tracks to become familiar with evidence-based practices across the domains of diagnosis and assessment, professional/ethical conduct in psychological assessment services, and cultural competence.
 Adult and Child/Adolescent interns work in pairs to research and present information regarding best practices for one topic in psychological testing/assessment across the lifespan.
 Topics include mood disorders, psychotic disorders, OCD, and trauma.